ruiruigaoh/uspto_EDA/README.md

 This is an exploratory data analysis (EDA) of publicly available datasets from the USPTO (United States Patent and Trademark Office).
 The bulk of the analysis was done in Python (via a Jupyter notebook).
 The main packages used include *NumPy, Pandas, and Matplotlib*, with some use of scipy.stats, GeoPandas and GeoPlot as well.

 The goal of my analysis was to explore how technological development, bureaucracy, and private actors affect patent pendency (the length of time between when a patent application is filed and when it is issued at the USPTO).
-The repo also includes a slide deck that presents and summarizes the main findings of my project.
+This repo also includes a slide deck that presents and summarizes the main findings of my project.

 ---